-If the alocasia is dying one leaf at a time then this can be due to all the usual reasons for an alocasia dying such as low light, overwatering, underwatering low humidity and cold temperatures.
+If the alocasia is dying one leaf at a time then this can be due to all the usual reasons for an alocasia dying such as low light, overwatering, underwatering low humidity, and cold temperatures.

-Eventually after doing this the leaves stopped dying and the plant appeared to recover.
+Eventually, after doing this the leaves stopped dying and the plant appeared to recover.

 Why is My Alocasia Dripping Water?

 Alocasia plants often appear to drip water from their leaves if the potting soil is too damp.
-Alocasia prefer the top inch of the soil to dry out between each bout of watering.
+Alocasia prefers the top inch of the soil to dry out between each bout of watering.
 If the leaves are dripping water then you should scale back the watering immediately.

 The dropping water is a process known as ‘gluttation‘ and can usually be resolved if you let the potting soil dry slightly.

 Typically this means allowing the top inch of the soil to dry slightly between each bout for watering.
-You can judge the how damp the soil is by lifting the pot occasionally to asses the weight or you can buy a moisture meter to help establish whether the soil is too damp or too dry.
+You can judge how damp the soil is by lifting the pot occasionally to assess the weight or you can buy a moisture meter to help establish whether the soil is too damp or too dry.

 Ensure that the potting soil is not too damp, due to poor drainage or saucers and trays underneath the pot retaining water and the plant should recover.

 - A dying alocasia is usually because of low humidity and cold temperatures.
 Alocasia are native to warm humid tropical climates.
-The air indoors is usually to dry for the alocasia to tolerate, causing the leaves to turn brown and die back.
+The air indoors is usually too dry for the alocasia to tolerate, causing the leaves to turn brown and die back.

 - Alocasia leaves turn yellow due to both overwatering and underwatering.
-Alocasia need the top inch of the soil to dry slightly between each bout of watering.
+Alocasia needs the top inch of the soil to dry slightly between each bout of watering.
 If the soil is too damp or too dry the leaves turn yellow and brown.

 - Alocasia leaves can die one at a time during the growing season when new leaves are also emerging.
 The lower alocasia leaves often die back and the energy is reabsorbed by the plant before growing new leaves.

 - Alocasia leaves drop water as a reaction to overly damp soil from overwatering and poor drainage.
-The process is know as ‘gluttation’ which is a signal to reduce how often you water your alocasia.
+The process is known as ‘gluttation’ which is a signal to reduce how often you water your alocasia.
 Too much moisture around the roots causes the alocasia to die of root rot.

 - To revive a dying alocasia recreate the conditions of its natural habitat by increasing the level of humidity, locating the plant in bright indirect light and maintaining high temperatures of more then 60°F (16°C).